Skip to main content

 The assessments must also consider the short, medium, and long-term impact of any changes being proposed.
 The intention of a change may have positive long-term impacts however implementing the change may produce negative short-term impacts which need to be considered as part of the QSIA process.

-This is the process for gaining assurance of the quality and safety impacts of service changes, efficiency plans, and other change projects that may affect the delivery of operational services and gaining assurance of the risk management and impact mitigation strategies used to control negative impacts.
+This is the process for gaining assurance of the quality and safety impacts of service changes, cost savings plans, and other change projects that may affect the delivery of operational services and gaining assurance of the risk management and impact mitigation strategies used to control negative impacts.

 The impact is tested through an evidence-supported narrative and rated using a scale from negative to positive to allow for risks and benefits to be quantified and described.